readthedocs/readthedocs.org/docs/user/explanation/index.rst

   Users often ask what the differences are between Read the Docs Community and Read the Docs for Business: here's an overview.

 ⏩️ :doc:`/integrations`
-  A high-level introduction to *Continuous Documentation Deployment*
+  A high-level introduction to *Continuous Documentation Deployment*.

 ⏩️ :doc:`/subprojects`
   Learn more about how several documentation projects can be combined and presented to the reader on the same website.